EarthObservationSimulator/instrupy/docs/module_basic_sensor_model.rst

     mass, float, kilograms, Total mass of this entity. volume, float, :math:`m^3`, Total volume of this entity. power, float, Watts, Nominal operating power.
     orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument.
-    fieldOfViewGeometry, :ref:`fieldOfViewGeometry_json_obj`, , Field of view spherical geometry specification of the instrument. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. syntheticDataConfig, :ref:`syntheticDataConfig_json_obj`, , Synthetic data configuration.
+Default is alignment to the SC_BODY_FIXED frame. fieldOfViewGeometry, :ref:`fieldOfViewGeometry_json_obj`, , Field of view spherical geometry specification of the instrument. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument.
+Default is the field-of-view spherical geometry specification. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. syntheticDataConfig, :ref:`syntheticDataConfig_json_obj`, , Synthetic data configuration.
     dataRate, float, Mega-bits-per-s, Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. numberDetectorRows, integer, ,Number of detector rows (along the Y-axis of the SENOR_BODY_FIXED frame).
-If the ``SENSOR_BODY_FIXED`` frame is aligned to the NADIR_POINTING frame; this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
-If the ``SENSOR_BODY_FIXED`` frame is aligned to the NADIR_POINTING frame; this direction corresponds to the cross-track direction.
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame; this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame; this direction corresponds to the cross-track direction.

 .. figure:: detector_config.png
             :scale: 75 %
             :align: center

-.. _basic_sensor_data_metrics_calc:

 Model results
 ------------------